JakeTrock/CleanConnect/README.md

 ## Issue board (both)
 * https://github.com/codemix/fast.js/tree/master
-* new slogan needed for qr stickers

 ## Issue board (Jake)
-* Potentially replace blobs with images
+* migrate from DO to https://developers.cloudflare.com/workers/ https://dzone.com/articles/comparing-serverless-architecture-providers-aws-az
+* change mail system

 ## Notes to Jake from Justin
 * Going to need list of payment costs and what they'll give you even if temporary